ConorDyson/KerrLorenzMSF/README.md

 There is also a .m Mathematica script here (metric_reconstruction_calc_radiative.m) which can be run from the command line using:

- wolframscript -file metric_reconstruction_calc_radiative.m -args <iConfig> <iGrid>
+ wolframscript -file metric_reconstruction_calc_radiative.m -args config_string

-where <iConfig> and <iGrid> are appropriate strings (see below).
+where config_string is an appropriate string labelling the config file in config/ (see below).
 The script is auto-generated from the Initialisation Cells of the corresponding notebook, each time the latter is saved.
 It does not use section B (see below).

 There are some additional notebooks that pre-generate input files for the static (zero-frequency) m=0 calculation.
 These are:
  - CalcProjectionCoeffs.nb: Calculates coefficients such as <l | cos^2 theta | l’>